isomerpages/nlb-reference/Kevin's Cheatsheet for Librarians.md

 For another example, a typical reference citation to an NLB book may look like this: Ahlers, A. L., Hansen, M. H., & Svarverud, R. (2020). [*The great smog of China : a short event history of air pollution*](https://eservice.nlb.gov.sg/item_holding_s.aspx?bid=205255789){:target="_blank"}.
 Ann Arbor, MI: Association for Asian Studies, Inc.

 When editing in Typora, you will realise that the visual URL appears 'normal' when your cursor is outside of it, but when your cursor is in the URL, the full code expands.
 You will also realise the `{:target="_blank"}` remains visible, but this bit of code will not appear in the live page.

+Within Typora, you can Ctrl + click any URL or hyperlink to open the website in our web browser.

 ## Images